Adult Swim: 2001–2003

 Adult Swim officially launched on September 2, 2001, at 10 p.m.
 ET, with the original debut airing of the Home Movies episode "Director's Cut", which had been shelved before airing on its original network, UPN.
 According to Linda Simensky, "We had a bunch of episodes to screen for Mike Lazzo and by only the second episode, he yelled, "Buy it!"
 Cartoon Network bought the original five UPN episodes and ordered eight more to complete the season.
 The series' first season was animated in Squigglevision; later seasons were done in flash animation.
 The first anime broadcast on the block also aired on the night of its launch, Cowboy Bebop.
 Aqua Teen Hunger Force debuted on the block on September 9, with the episode "Escape from Leprechaupolis".
 The block initially aired on Sunday nights from 10:00 pm to 1:00 am ET, with a repeat of the same block on Thursday nights.

 Adult Swim's original bumpers shown in-between the shows featured footage of elderly people swimming in public pools, eating, exercising, and doing other pool-related activities.
 It would show signs all around the pool saying things like "Warning Potential Violence", "Warning Strong Language in use", "Caution Sexual Innuendo", "Caution Limited Animation", "No Diving", "No Kids", "Warning Adult Situations", and more.
 Some of these bumpers were narrated by a lifeguard who spoke through a megaphone.
-Most notably he would shout "All kids out of the pool".
-The logo was the words "Adult Swim" in all capital letters (or often an alternate version of the logo featured the block's name rendered in red and a black circle with a yellow penumbra, which also used as the main logo from 2002 to 2003), shown after a freeze frame of the footage.
+Most notably, he would shout "All kids out of the pool!".
+The logo was the words "Adult Swim" in all capital letters (or often an alternate version of the logo featured the block's name rendered in red and a black circle with a yellow penumbra, also used as the main logo from 2002 to 2003), shown after a freeze frame of the footage.
 Sometimes they were even shown in reverse.
-The block's original theme music, titled "D-Code," was a remix of "Mambo Gallego" done by the Melbourne musician Dust Devil, originally played by Latin jazz musician Tito Puente, Sr.
+The block's original theme music, titled "D-Code," was a remix of "Mambo Gallego" done by the Melbourne musician Dust Devil, originally played by Latin jazz musician Tito Puente.